 - Stay hydrated.
 Dehydration can affect the oxygenation through the placenta.

 - Stay off your back in later pregnancy.
-The larger uterus may press on the vena cava that provides blood supply to the lower half of the body, including the uterus.
-This in turn can decrease the blood flow to the uterus and through the placenta.
+The larger uterus may press on the vena cava that returns blood from the lower half of the body.
+This in turn may create change in blood pressure that can affect oxygenation to the uterus and the placenta.